-Pre/Corequisite: P (RQ) Math 200 with a grade of C or better Topics for this course may include some of the following: Euler and Hamilton circuits, graph coloring, matching theory, applied combinatorics, mathematical induction, equivalence relations and congruence classes, recurrence relations, generating functions and applications.
+Pre/Corequisite: P (RQ) Math-200 with a grade of C or better Topics for this course may include some of the following: Euler and Hamilton circuits, graph coloring, matching theory, applied combinatorics, mathematical induction, equivalence relations and congruence classes, recurrence relations, generating functions and applications.
 Student presentations and lab projects (both group and individual) are an integral part of this course.
 The TI-89 or TI-83 plus graphing calculator is required.
 Offered as needed.

-MATH 331 Theory of Interest
+Theory of Interest

-Topics for this course include: compound interest, annuities, bonds, measurement of mortality, life annuities, life insurance, premiums and reserves.
+Pre/Corequisite: P (RQ) MATH-202 with a C or better Topics for this course include: compound interest, annuities, bonds, measurement of mortality, life annuities, life insurance, premiums and reserves.
 A financial calculator is required for this course.
-Offered as needed.
+Offered every other spring.